Our Services

 Helpful Resources

-There are several factors to consider, and red flags like blood in the stool, severe abdominal pain, unexplained weight loss, vomiting, constipation alternating with diarrhea, symptoms over 3 weeks, or new constipation after age 50 should prompt medical care; see the complete guidance below for specific options, dosages, timelines, and which next steps may fit your situation.
+However, certain red flags require medical attention: blood in the stool, severe abdominal pain, unexplained weight loss, vomiting, alternating constipation and diarrhea, symptoms lasting over 3 weeks, or new-onset constipation after age 50.

 Constipation is common, uncomfortable, and frustrating.
 If you're wondering what makes you poop, the answer usually comes down to three simple things: fiber, fluids, and movement.
 When those are out of balance, your digestive system slows down.